madblocksgit/iare-nitw-iot-session/README.md

 Step - 1: Connect Sensor with Arduino <br/>
 Step - 2: You have to read data from Arduino <br/>
 Step - 3: The data read by Arduino has to be sent to IoT Gateway <br/>
+2. IoT Gateway <br/>
+Step - 4: Gateway has to receive data from Arduino <br/>

 # Flow
 1. Data Collection